ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 ### Starting the SAP HANA system
 {: #ha-rhel-hana-sr-start-hana-systems}

 Start SAP HANA and verify that HANA System Replication is active.
  For more information, see [2.4.
-Checking SAP HANA System Replication state](https://access.redhat.com/articles/3004101#checking-sap-hana-system-replication-state){: external}).
+Checking SAP HANA System Replication state](https://access.redhat.com/articles/3004101#checking-sap-hana-system-replication-state){: external}.

 On both nodes, run the following commands.